jaantollander/masters-thesis/content/20_background.md

 Linux is a *multiuser* system, which means that multiple users can use the computer at the same time.
 The kernel provides an abstraction of a virtual private computer for each user, allowing multiple users to operate independently on the same computer system.
 Linux systems have one special user, called the *super user* or *root user*, which has the privileges to access everything on the system.
-The super user is used by *system administrators* for administrative tasks such as installing or removing software and system maintenance. [@tlpi, secs.
-2-3]
+The super user is used by *system administrators* for administrative tasks such as installing or removing software and system maintenance.

 A *Linux distribution* comprises some version of the Linux kernel combined with a set of utility programs such as a shell, command-line tools, a package manager, and a graphical user interface.